lumpy skin disease

 Polymerase chain reaction (PCR)

 Lumpy skin disease virus cannot be distinguished serologically from sheep pox and goat pox viruses.
 Several methods have been used for serological investigations following outbreaks of LSD.
 A skin hypersensitivity test has been used successfully, for not all animals develop humoral antibody that can be detected by the available tests (Capstick and Coakley, 1962).
-Currently no sufficiently validated ELISA is commercially available for capripox diagnostics and therefore, virus-serum neutralisation tests are still considered as “gold standard” serological assays for capripoxviruses.
+Virus-serum neutralisation tests are considered as “gold standard” serological assays for capripoxviruses.
+Virus neutralisation is the most specific serological test, but it lacks in sensitivity not being able to detect low levels of neutralising antibody as in subclinical infections or vaccinated animals (Pascucci et al., 2017).

 An indirect fluorescent antibody assay system has been widely used and gives antibody titres of up to 1/5000 in recovered animals.
 There are low titre cross relationships with cowpox virus in these tests but not with parapox group viruses (Weiss, 1968; Davies and Atema, 1981).